eduNEXT/edx-platform/docs/guides/hooks/index.rst

 defer to launching async tasks than do the slow processing.

-On the other hand, filters are implemented using a pipeline mechanism, that executes a list of functions called ``steps``, that are configured through Django settings.
-Each pipeline step receives an argument, process the data and returns an output.
-During this process, they can alter the application execution flow, halting the process or modifying their input arguments.
+On the other hand, filters are implemented using a pipeline mechanism, that executes a list of functions called ``steps`` configured through Django settings.
+Each pipeline step receives a dictionary with data, process it and returns an output.
+During this process, they can alter the application execution flow by halting the process or modifying their input arguments.